-- At the top of the stairs, you should always use a hardware mounted gate, meaning one that screws into the wall or door frame.
-A pressure gate, which stays up due to force, can be dislodged from its position, leading to an unwanted tumble.
+- At the top of the stairs, you should always use a hardware-mounted gate, meaning one that screws into the wall or door frame.
+A pressure-mounted baby gate, which stays up due to force, can be dislodged from its position, leading to an unwanted tumble.

-- Gates at the tops of staircases should always open away from the steps, never towards them.
-For gates that swing both ways (not all do), some companies include an optional bracket, or “stopper,” to prevent the gate from opening over stairs.
-Don’t forget to put a gate at the bottom, too (a pressure-mounted one is fine here).
+- Top of stairs gates should always open away from the steps, never towards them.
+For child gates that swing both ways (not all do), some companies include an optional bracket, or “stopper,” to prevent the gate from opening over stairs.
+You also need a baby gate for the bottom of the stairs, but a pressure-mounted one is fine here.

 - Don’t climb over the gate, especially when you’re holding your child.

-Check out these suggestions for great gates, and if you aren’t particularly handy, there’s no shame in having a pro come install it for peace of mind.
+Check out these suggestions for great baby and toddler gates, and if you aren’t particularly handy, there’s no shame in having a pro come install it for peace of mind.

 This baby gate adjusts even when your walls are uneven, and is a solid pick for the top or bottom of stairs, hallways, and doorways.